 Cooper Penrose (1736-1815) was a Quaker ‘merchant prince’ who, with interests in timber and property, benefited greatly from the opportunities available during the later Georgian Period.
 Together with his brother, the Penrose family established Cork and Waterford Glass.
 In addition, he assembled a renowned art collection in Cork, which once included a portrait by the celebrated French artist Jacques-Louis David (now in the Timken Museum of Art, San Diego).

-Along with John Butts’ iconic View of Cork from Audley Place (c.1750), visitors will have the opportunity to encounter the work of key Irish artists of the period, including James Barry, Charles Forrest, Nathaniel Grogan, Thomas Pope-Stevens, and Martin Archer Shee, silverware by Jonathan Buck and John Power, and works after Joshua Reynolds and by the circle of Allan Ramsay.
+Along with John Butts’ iconic View of Cork from Audley Place (c.1750), visitors will have the opportunity to encounter the work of notable Irish artists of the period, including James Barry, Charles Forrest, Nathaniel Grogan, Thomas Pope-Stevens, and Martin Archer Shee, silverware by Jonathan Buck and John Power, and works after Joshua Reynolds and by the circle of Allan Ramsay.

 N.B.
 Last entry is 15 minutes before closing